-Park glaciers (26 major glaciers covering 35 square miles) feed the headwaters and provide water supplies and hydroelectric power to downstream communities.
-The glacial system on Mount Rainier is the largest single mountain system in the contiguous 48 states.
+Park glaciers (25 major glaciers covering 35 square miles) feed the headwaters and provide water supplies and hydroelectric power to downstream communities.
+The glacial system on

-Park aquatic resources also serve as sensitive indicators of environmental change.
-The topography of the park is rugged and precipitous, consisting mainly of peaks and valleys.
-Nine major rivers and their tributaries drain the flanks of the mountain.
-These include the Nisqually, Puyallup, Mowich, Carbon, West Fork, Huckleberry, White, Ohanapecosh, and Muddy Fork rivers.
-The Ohanapecosh and Huckleberry are the only non-glacial rivers.
-All but two park rivers empty into Puget Sound near Tacoma, Washington.
-The Muddy Fork and Ohanapecosh Rivers are the exception, flowing into the Cowlitz River outside the park, which drains into the Columbia River and on to the Pacific Ocean.
+Aquatic resources in the park also serve as sensitive indicators of environmental change.
+The topography of the park is rugged and steep, consisting mainly of peaks and valleys.
+Nine major rivers and their tributaries drain down the flanks of the mountain.
+They include the Nisqually,